PlatinumBaboon/Calculator/README.md

 Tests including tests to try and break the calculator when running tests remove hashes in Math Function

-Also a graphical user interface for the calculator
+Also a graphical user interface for the calculator which runs on tkinter